Mary Celeste: Natural phenomena

-Commentators generally agree that some extraordinary and alarming circumstance must have arisen, to cause the entire crew to abandon a sound and seaworthy ship with ample provisions.
+Commentators generally agree that some extraordinary and alarming circumstance must have arisen to cause the entire crew to abandon a sound and seaworthy ship with ample provisions.
 Deveau ventured an explanation based on the sounding rod found on deck.
-He suggested that Briggs abandoned ship after a false sounding, because of a malfunction of the pumps or other mishap, which gave a false impression that the vessel was taking on water rapidly.
+He suggested that Briggs abandoned ship after a false sounding because of a malfunction, perhaps of the pumps, that created a false impression that the vessel was rapidly accumulating water.
 A severe waterspout strike before the abandonment could explain the amount of water in the ship and the ragged state of her rigging and sails.
-The low barometric pressure generated by the spout could have driven water from the bilges up into the pumps, leading the crew to assume that the ship had taken on more water than she had and was in danger of sinking.
+The low barometric pressure generated by the spout could have driven water from the bilges up into the pumps, leading the crew to overestimate the amount of water on Mary Celeste and believe that she was in danger of sinking.

-Other proffered explanations are: the possible appearance of a displaced iceberg, the fear of running aground while becalmed, and a sudden submarine earthquake.
-Hydrographical evidence suggests that an iceberg drifting so far south was improbable, and other ships would have seen it had there been one.
+Other explanations include the possible appearance of a displaced iceberg, the fear of running aground while becalmed and a sudden submarine earthquake.
+Hydrographical evidence suggests that an iceberg drifting so far south was improbable and other ships would have seen it.
 Begg gives more consideration to a theory that Mary Celeste began drifting towards the Dollabarat reef off Santa Maria Island when she was becalmed.
-The theory supposes that Briggs feared that his ship would run aground and launched the yawl in the hope of reaching land.
-The wind could then have picked up and blown Mary Celeste away from the reef, while the rising seas swamped and sank the yawl.
-The weakness of this theory is that, if the ship had been becalmed, all sails would have been set to catch any available breeze, yet it was found with many of its sails furled.
+The theory supposes that Briggs feared his ship would run aground and launched the yawl in the hope of reaching land.
+The wind could then have lifted and blown the ship away from the reef while the rising seas swamped and sank the yawl.
+However, if the ship had been becalmed, all sails would have been set to catch any available breeze, and Mary Celeste was found with many of its sails furled.